ADGEfficiency/teaching-monolith/misc/dsr-day-one.md

 ## Morning

+Zulip is dead (not working)
+- moved to Slack
+- reason = last batch never used it!

 House rules
 - you don't have to show up, but it makes sense
 - if you show up, please show up on time, otherwise it is interrupting the teacher and the students as well